pc2/frandom/Readme.md

 1. Check the location of the used compilers (A C++ compiler and the aoc/aocl)
 2. Update the board name in the Makefile or give the new board name as an argument BOARD to make.
-3. Set the size of the random number array with UPDATE_SPLIT.
-4. Set the number of kernels that should be generated with REPLICATIONS.
+3. Set the number of kernels that should be generated with REPLICATIONS.
-5. Set the array sizes for the global memory with GLOBAL_MEM_SIZE.
+4. Set the array sizes for the global memory with GLOBAL_MEM_SIZE.
 It should be half of the available global memory.
-6. Build the host program or the kernels by using the available build targets.
+5. Build the host program or the kernels by using the available build targets.

 For more detailed information about the available build targets call: